BailyTroyer/TROYER_bt2597_PA2/README.txt

 ### Logging

 I didn't want to implement multiple logger kinds, so the format for any message logged is `[ts] [message]` so where we expect the output for the routing table that also includes the timestamp.

+### CNNode not sending via GenericGBNode

+As commented in the section on CNNode above, I was unable to get sending debugged and working, but the comments in the cnnode should help explain my thought process on the internal business logic of sending the probes with a lock on the active GenericGBNode instances.